Blog

 Contact Injury LawStars today at (407) 887-4690 for a free consultation with an experienced workers’ compensation lawyer.
 We fight for injured workers across Florida, and you pay nothing unless we win your case.

-What Is Florida Workers’ Compensation Law?
+How Does Florida Workers’ Compensation Work?

 Florida workers’ compensation law is a state-mandated insurance program that requires most employers to carry coverage for employees who are injured or become ill because of their job.
 The program is codified under Chapter 440 of the Florida Statutes and administered by the Florida Division of Workers’ Compensation, a division of the Department of Financial Services.